HersonHN/nestjs-jwt/README.md

 This is a template from [nestjs](nestjs) implementing JWT, this can be extended to quickly bootstrap another apps.

-## Pre-requisites
+## Before Installing

 For the JWT authentication, a secret key needs to be provided.
-The app reads the environmental variables for the key, you can set the variable as `JWT_SECRET_KEY`, this configuration is made at `src/auth/constants.ts`.
+The app reads the environmental variables for the key, you can set the variable as `JWT_SECRET_KEY`.

+This configuration is made at `src/auth/constants.ts`.

 ## Installation